-Strong quake off Turkish and Greek coasts kills two, injures 20
+Strong quake off Turkish and Greek coasts kills two, injures scores more

 Television footage from the Mugla province showed hundreds of people abandoning buildings and waiting on the streets.
 It showed cars shaking and products falling off shelves at stores across the region.

-Mugla Governor Esengul Civelek told a news conference that initial reports showed there were no major damage nor disruptions, though Mayor Osman Gurun said power outages hit parts of the province.
+Mugla Governor Esengul Civelek told a news conference that initial reports showed there was no major damage, though Mayor Osman Gurun said power outages hit parts of the province.

 Turkey is prone to earthquakes because it is located between the Arabian plate and Eurasian plate.